toopazo/live_esc/README.md

 # live_esc
-Protocols for reading live telemetry from Electronic Speed Controllers (ESC).
+Protocols for reading live telemetry from commercial Electronic Speed Controllers (ESC).
 This is important in the context of UAV and Drone technology.

 |Más información en https://toopazo.github.io/postscyt/Programar-ESC/|
 |---|